audunsh/braketlab/README.md

 ## Installation

-You may install the BraketLab-module using <code>pip install braketlab</code>
+Install the BraketLab-module using <code>pip install braketlab</code> from your terminal.